Melvin2611/Monika/README.md

 # Monika.exe - DDLC Prank Game

+## This Project has been Inspired by NepGenesis on YouTube: https://www.youtube.com/watch?v=Edgfh7BDKpM

 A Doki Doki Literature Club inspired prank program featuring Monika.

 **This is a HARMLESS prank program.
 It does NOT:**